 What is an unemployment insurance fund?

-In Denmark, in order to secure yourself against unemployment, you have to purchase your own insurance through a private unemployment insurance fund.
-Idle workers receive unemployment benefits (dagpenge) from the unemployment insurance fund (a-kasse) along with counselling to help them find a job.
+In Denmark, in order to secure yourself in case of unemployment, you have to purchase your own insurance through a private unemployment insurance fund.
+Job-seekersreceive unemployment benefits (dagpenge) from the unemployment insurance fund (a-kasse) along with counselling to help them find a job.

 All employees in Denmark pay a labour market contribution (AM-bidrag) of 8 percent.
 The unemployment benefits are paid for by this tax and the membership fee to the unemployment insurance fund.